pavelFaraday/Wordpress-Backend-Cheatsheet/65-nonce.md

 ### **Purpose of Nonces in WordPress**

-1. **Security**: Prevent unauthorized requests, especially when dealing with critical actions like deleting, updating, or creating resources.
+1. **❗️Security**: Prevent unauthorized requests, especially when dealing with critical actions like deleting, updating, or creating resources.
-2. **Validation**: Verify the legitimacy of user actions or requests.
+2. **❗️Validation**: Verify the legitimacy of user actions or requests.
-3. **State Management**: Ensure that the request corresponds to a legitimate session.
+3. **❗️State Management**: Ensure that the request corresponds to a legitimate session.

 ---

 ### **Core Concepts**

-1. **Temporary and Expiry**: WordPress nonces are time-sensitive and typically expire after 12-24 hours.
+1. **❗️Temporary and Expiry**: WordPress nonces are time-sensitive and typically expire after 12-24 hours.
-2. **User-Specific**: Nonces are tied to a specific user and their session, making them unique for each user.
+2. *❗️User-Specific**: Nonces are tied to a specific user and their session, making them unique for each user.
-3. **Non-Cryptographic**: While secure, WordPress nonces are not intended for encryption purposes.
+3. **❗️Non-Cryptographic**: While secure, WordPress nonces are not intended for encryption purposes.
-4. **Server-Generated**: Nonces are generated on the server side and validated when the client submits a request.
+4. **❗️Server-Generated**: Nonces are generated on the server side and validated when the client submits a request.

 ---